 The SPC borrower must be separate from other companies in the borrowing group.
-This requirement is imposed by the various ratings agencies, which publish criteria for a borrower to be seen as bankruptcy remote (1).
+This requirement is imposed by the various ratings agencies, which publish criteria for a borrower to be seen as bankruptcy remote 1.
 The separateness requirement is designed to prevent substantive consolidation, an equitable doctrine in bankruptcy where the assets and debts of legally separate entities that are members of the same corporate or affiliated group are combined into a single bankruptcy estate.
-Substantive consolidation can significantly alter the rights of the various debtors' creditors.